 r= is the discount rate (WACC)

-Let’s take an example to understand the DCF; You as an investor planning to invest 2 Lakh with a tenure of next 5 years.
+Let’s consider an example to grasp the concept of DCF.
+Imagine, as an investor, you plan to invest 2 Lakh over the next 5 years.
 In this scenario, the company has a 10% WACC (Weighted Average Cost of Capital).

-The estimated cash flow for this company will be as following data:
+The estimated cash flow for this company will be as follows: